UNIX Software Engineer, Distributed Systems Architect

 in multiple countries and scale expansion of online, instantly browsable data into the multi-petabyte (millions of

-the largest PetaBox instance keeps ten petabytes of data continuously online.
+the largest PetaBox instance keeps more than forty-five petabytes of data continuously online.

 Developed software for detecting, quantifying, and correcting data skew between The Archive's geographically dispersed